geotrev/undernet/app/docs/javascript.md

 ### NPM

-_NOTE: The plugin uses global variables such as `window` and `document`, which means Undernet can't run reliably for [server side rendering](https://medium.com/@baphemot/whats-server-side-rendering-and-do-i-need-it-cb42dc059b38) (SSR).
-Take care in guarding the scripts from running if you plan to take advantage of SSR._
+_NOTE: The plugin uses global variables such as `window` and `document`, which can break server-side rendering.
+To avoid issues, the scripts internally guard against these globals.
+This should not affect SEO in any meaningful way, provided your HTML is semantically structured._

 Easily import with npm.
 First, install the dependency: